tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/deploy-a-java-application/deploy-a-java-application.md

 You may now **proceed to the next lab.**

-## Troubleshoot Java Application Deployment Issues
+## Troubleshoot Java application deployment issues

 **For Task 2**